Escalation In False Capacity USB Fake Memory eBay! SOSFakeFlash News July 3rd, 2009

 Type in the sellers name.
 Look for any signs of fake usb flash drives.
 Contact people who bought these items and complained.
 Ask them to contact sosfakeflashdrive@gmail with their story.
 Remember, we only need 1 confirmation.
 This action is a proactive approach.
 The sooner a seller is detected, the sooner the research can begin and the seller added to the list.
 It also allows for internet alerts that will assist other buyers to find us, the truth and to fight back.
 We feel this could help to shorten their fake flash careers on eBay.

 6. Contact buyers who left positive feedback for a seller and ask them to test, immediately.
 If they have a fake, ask them to send the information to us.
-See http://sosfakeflash.wordpress.com/report-a-fake/ They risk data loss if they purchased a false capacity usb flash drive.
+See https://sosfakeflash.wordpress.com/report-a-fake/ They risk data loss if they purchased a false capacity usb flash drive.
 The consequences can be devastating.

 Note: You can send only 5 messages a day to eBay members.
 To sellers you can send about 15 inquiries.